CraftAcademyLabs/ca_course/slow_food/working_with_the_database.md

 We already have a `User` class defined.
 Now we need to expand it with a relation to an `Restaurant`.

-Before we move on, we need to install RSpec and initiate it.
+Before we move on, we need to install RSpec and initiate it (see a separate section of the course documentation on how to set up testing frameworks for this project)

-Let's write some tests.
+Let's write some tests by following our entities design of the ERD.

 !FILENAME spec/user_spec.rb
 ```